-However, following an elemental diet is not recommended without the supervision of a physician or trained healthcare provider.
+However, following an elemental diet is not recommended without the supervision of a physician or trained healthcare professional.

 Overall, elemental formulas are typically designed for those with specific medical conditions.
 Therefore, they’re not appropriate for weight loss.

-Summary It’s easy to meet your nutrient needs and control the number of calories you consume on an elemental diet.
-However, elemental formulas are not intended for weight loss nor recommended without the supervision of a healthcare provider.
+It’s easy to meet your nutrient needs and control the calories you consume on an elemental diet.
+However, elemental formulas are not intended for weight loss nor recommended without the supervision of a healthcare professional.

 There are several downsides to following an elemental diet for weight loss.

-For one, it should only be followed under the supervision of a healthcare provider and is not recommended for those who do not have a specific medical condition.
+- Needs medical supervision: It should only be followed under the supervision of a healthcare professional and is not recommended for those who do not have a specific medical condition.

-Additionally, an elemental diet can be very difficult to follow long term, as it consists solely of elemental formulas and typically excludes solid foods.
+- Hard to follow: It can be difficult to follow long term, as it consists solely of elemental formulas and typically excludes solid foods.

-Elemental formulas are typically very low in fat and high in carbs, which can spike your blood sugar.
-Therefore, an elemental diet may lead to blood sugar dysregulation in people with blood sugar control issues, such as type 2 diabetes (
+- May negatively affect blood sugar: Elemental formulas are typically very low in fat and high in carbs, which can spike your blood sugar.
+Therefore, an elemental diet

 Under the supervision of a doctor and registered dietitian, an elemental diet may help treat severe digestive issues.

-If you are experiencing one of the conditions that an elemental diet may help improve, such as Crohn’s disease or SIBO, speak with your healthcare provider about implementing the diet.
+If you are experiencing one of the conditions that an elemental diet may help improve, such as Crohn’s disease or SIBO, speak with your healthcare professional about implementing the diet.